hyperstack-org/hyperstack/docs/installation/installation.md

 rails hyperstack:install:hotloader        # just add the hotloader rails hyperstack:install:skip-hotloader   # skip the hotloader

-# rails g is short for rails generate

 rails g hyper:component CompName     # adds a component named CompName rails g hyper:router CompName        # adds a router component

+# Note: rails g ... is short for rails generate

 # Both generators can take a list of components.
 Component names can be
 # any legal Ruby class name.
 For example Module1::ComponentA will work.